AgSpades/metamask-payment/README.md

 ## Usage

-1. **Connect MetaMask**: Once the page loads, click on the Connect Wallet button.
+1. **Connect MetaMask**: Once the page loads, click the **Connect Wallet** button.
+This will prompt MetaMask to open, where you'll be asked to grant permission to connect your wallet to the website.

 2. **Make a Payment**:

    - Enter the desired amount of USDT to send.
-   - Enter the recepient's public address and click the "Pay" button.
+   - Enter the recepient's public address and click the "Send USDT" button.
      ![Payment Interface](./screenshots/payment_interface.png)

 3. **View Payment Status**: